WUSTL-Biol4220/home/labs/lab_19.md

 Now that the workspace is set up, you can now execute jobs on RIS that save work to the storage device.

+---

+## Docker container

+You will need to be running an interactive Docker session to run the genome assembly programs used throughout the rest of this lab.

 Run an interactive job with RIS by typing `bsub-is-4220`.
 Note, it takes some time to load pull the Docker image and make a container for the job.

 ```console